 According to the new law, VASP includes anyone who does one of the following for the benefit of another person:

-3. Manage a portfolio of convertible Virtual Assets (except for collective portfolio management) and/or facilitate in the administration of a trading platform for convertible Virtual Assets and/or the lending of such Virtual Asset and/or initial offering and/or initial offering services.
+3. Manage a portfolio of convertible Virtual Assets (except for collective portfolio management) and/or facilitate the administration of a trading platform for convertible Virtual Assets and/or the lending of such Virtual Assets and/or initial offering and/or initial offering services.

-Under the law, VASPs shall register with the National Bank of Georgia, otherwise, they will be obliged to stop providing the service.
+Under the law, VASPs shall register with the National Bank of Georgia.
+Otherwise, they will have to stop providing the service.

 The obligation to get registered does not apply to: